 What Parabens Are and Why Are They Used

-“What are Parabens?” and why are they used?
-Well, Parabens are used to make products last longer; their chemical properties make them effective preservatives that keep ingredients fresher for longer.
+Parabens are used to make products last longer; their chemical properties make them effective preservatives that keep ingredients fresher for longer.
 These preservatives kill molds and funguses before they have a chance to spread and damage products.
 While the “pros” of using Parabens are few, they do dramatically extend the shelf life and efficacy of many beauty and health care items; they keep products from spoiling on store shelves or going bad in home medicine cabinets or drawers.

 Without preservatives, products may spoil (or lose some of their effectiveness) before they are all used up, and these means wastage and higher bills for sundry replacement items.
-People who are committed to living “Paraben-free” will probably need to spend more money for specialized products that are organic (and labelled as containing “no Parabens”).
+People who are committed to living “Paraben-free” will probably need to spend more money for specialised products that are organic (and labelled as containing “no Parabens”).
 If money is no object, it should be easy to stay away from these controversial chemicals; however, for everyday people with average incomes, avoiding Parabens (which are in so many mass-produced, affordable products) may be tough indeed…

 Why Parabens May be Bad for You

-According to certain “What are Parabens?” studies, these chemicals (which include methylparaben, ethylparaben, propylparaben, butylparaben and isobutylparaben, among others) may harm human health by contributing to the development of cancerous tumours.
+According to certain Paraben studies, these chemicals (which include methylparaben, ethylparaben, propylparaben, butylparaben and isobutylparaben, among others) may harm human health by contributing to the development of cancerous tumours.
 While there are differing views on this subject from a range of medical researchers, there is little question that these chemicals are found in some cancerous tumour tissue.
 The links between Parabens and cancer (specifically breast cancer) is of particular concern to many people.
 Since Parabens are commonly present in many items that are specifically marketed to females (such as makeup items, cleansers, and shampoos), many females are appalled to learn that they have been putting Parabens on (and in) their bodies for years.

 Even men may be harmed by Parabens, which are often absorbed into the body through the epidermis; some medical researchers believe that Parabens interfere with healthy endocrine system functioning.
 Everyone who uses Paraben-laced ingredients and products should be aware of the potential downside of using these chemicals in beauty and health care aides.
 By knowing why Parabens may be bad for you, you will be able to make an informed decision about what to buy (and what to avoid).
 While staying away from Parabens requires a little research and planning, it can be done, and many people feel happier knowing that these preservatives have been taken out of the equation.
 Luckily, there are more Paraben-free products on store shelves than ever before, and these items often contain herbal, natural ingredients that may actually be beneficial to the human body.